EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 This condition sets a `Unix Time`, to unlock the output after this time, proof of  ownership of the `Address` in the `Address Unlock Condition` is not needed.
-Instead, a prove of ownership of the `Return Address` value of the `Expiration Unlock Condition` has to be given.
+Instead, proof of ownership of the `Return Address` value of the `Expiration Unlock Condition` has to be given.

 As an example, when the client application creates the output to transfer some tokens to the IoT device for its good behavior.